nttgin/BGPalerter/docs/linux-service.md

-## Run BGPAlerter as a Linux Service
+## Run BGPalerter as a Linux Service
 If you are interested in running this application as a service on a Linux server here is a basic guide covering how to do that.
 This process works for RHEL 7 based Linux installations.
 It will likely work very similiarly on other systemctl enabled installations.

 ### Create directory for the application to reside